Coherence distillation machines are impossible in quantum thermodynamics: Results

-A quantum clock is characterized by its state and Hamiltonian, which usually generates a periodic time evolution \cite{salecker1958quantum, peres1980measurement, QRF_BRS_07, Lloyd_Clock_disp, Lloyd_Nature_Clock, Limits_Lloyd_Clock, Clock_Buzek, chiribella2013quantum}.
-By definition, state of a clock should be time-dependent.
+A quantum clock is characterized by its state and Hamiltonian, which usually generates a periodic time evolution \cite{salecker1958quantum, peres1980measurement, QRF_BRS_07, Lloyd_Nature_Clock, Limits_Lloyd_Clock, Clock_Buzek, chiribella2013quantum}.
+By definition, the state of a clock should be time-dependent.
 Therefore, when we say a clock with Hamiltonian $H$ is in state $\rho$, we actually mean its state is $\rho$ at a particular time, say $t=0$, with respect to a reference clock.
 Then, at an arbitrary time $t$ the state of clock is $e^{-i H t}\rho e^{i H t}$ (Throughout this paper we assume $\hbar=1$).
-Here, we focus on the systems with periodic dynamics, whose period is equal to a fixed (but arbitrary) parameter $\tau$, such that $\tau=\inf_t \{t>0: e^{-i H t}\rho e^{i H t}=\rho\}$.
-Otherwise the state and Hamiltonian are completely arbitrary.
-Examples include a two-level system with Hamiltonian $H=\pi \sigma_z/\tau $ or a Harmonic oscillator with frequency $\tau^{-1}$, in any pure state except the energy eigenstates.
+Here, we focus on the systems with bounded Hamiltonians, with periodic dynamics, whose period is equal to a fixed (but arbitrary) parameter $\tau$, such that $\tau=\min \{t>0: e^{-i H t}\rho e^{i H t}=\rho\}$; otherwise, the state and Hamiltonian are completely arbitrary.
+In the following, when we talk about $n$ {copies} of a system with state $\rho$ and Hamiltonian $H$, we mean $n$ non-interacting systems, with the total Hamiltonian $\sum_{i=1}^n H^{(i)}$, where $H^{(i)}=I^{\otimes (i-1)}\otimes H\otimes I^{\otimes (n-i-1)}$, and with the joint state $\rho^{\otimes n}$.

-A quantum clock can have a wide variety of functionalities.
-For instance, it can be used for reading the current time, or as a time reference for preparing other quantum systems in the desired states; when we shine a laser beam to an atom and prepare it in the superposition of two energy levels, the laser beam plays the role of a clock.
-Due to this variety, it turns out that there is no single figure of merit characterizing the overall usefulness of a quantum clock or quantifying its information content about time.
-Rather, a more appropriate approach for characterizing clocks is to use a \emph{resource theoretic} method \cite{horodecki2013quantumness, brandao2015reversible, coecke2016mathematical, gour2015resource, gour2017quantum1}, in which quantum clocks are classified based on how they can be manipulated and transformed to each other.

-To study the manipulation of clocks in a systematic way, we first identify the set of transformations which can be implemented on quantum systems without knowing the current time, that is without having access to a synchronized clock.
-In the language of quantum resource theories, these are the \emph{free} operations.
-An example of this type of transformations is energy-conserving unitaries, i.e. any unitary $U$ which commutes with the intrinsic Hamiltonian of clock.
-On the other hand, there are also non-energy conserving transformations which can be implemented without interacting with a reference clock.
-For instance, preparing a quantum system in any state $\rho$ which is invariant under time translations, such that $\rho=e^{-i H t} \rho e^{i H t}$ for all times $t$, does not require any interaction with a synchronized clock.